ProHopBasketballClub/TourneyGen/milestones/milestone4/README.md

 #### Backend Changes

 This iteration added 2 more controllers.
 The first was the Team controller.
-This allows league owners to setup a team with a Roster of players.
+This allows league owners to setup a team with a roster of players.

 The second was the Match controller.
 This controller allows teams to setup matches against each other.
 After a match is played both teams have to report the outcome.
 This will change the match to either confirmed or